patchlevel/event-sourcing/docs/pages/projection.md

 !!! warning

-    If you change the version, you must also change the table/collection name.
+    If you change the ID, you must also change the table/collection name.

 !!! tip